tradingstrategy-ai/trade-executor/docs/visual-studio-code-docker-dev-container-for-jupyter-notebooks.md

 [Dev Container](https://code.visualstudio.com/docs/devcontainers/containers) is a Visual Studio Code feature to easily distribute ready-made development environments to users.
 Dev Containers work on any operating system (Windows, macOS, Linux).
-Dev Container users a special `.devcontainer` configuration format in supported repositories.
+Dev Container users a special `.devcontainer` configuration format in supported Git repositories.

 The Trading Strategy Dev Container is a pre-made development environment for quant finance research in decentralised finance.